-Susan Champlin is a New York-based teacher of children with hearing loss.
-She is also writer and editor whose work has encompassed books and national magazines, editorial and marketing, nonfiction and fiction.
+Susan Champlin is a New York-based writer and editor whose work has encompassed books and national magazines, editorial and marketing, nonfiction and fiction for adults and children.
+She has also worked as a teacher of students with hearing loss in the Bronx, New York, dedicated to helping them develop their communication, comprehension, and self-advocacy skills.

 Susan served as project manager on four cookbooks for Bon Appétit and as consulting editor on Downtown Italian by Joe Campanale and chefs Gabriel Thompson and Katherine Thompson (Andrews McMeel, 2014) and Made in America: A Modern Collection of Classic Recipes by chefs Colby and Megan Garrelts (Andrews McMeel, 2015).
 She also edited the English translation of La Huella: Stories and Recipes from a Beach Kitchen (V&R Editoras, Buenos Aires, 2013).

 Susan is the co-author with Stan Mack of the historical graphic novels for young people Road to Revolution! and Fight for Freedom (Bloomsbury, 2009 and 2012), and has spoken to students and schools across the country.